Unifying Short and Long-Term Tracking with Graph Hierarchies: Experiments

 We conduct the ablation experiments on the MOT17 train set by performing 3-fold cross-validation following~\cite{mpntrack}.
 Our ablation studies analyze two main aspects of our method: (i) the advantages of using a unified method across different levels of our hierarchy for data association, and (ii) our model's ability to scale to long video clips.

 \PAR{Hybrid vs unified multi-level approaches}.
 In Table \ref{table:ablation_multiscale} we analyze the performance differences between hybrid multi-level approaches and our unified GNN-based approach.
-We consider three association time horizons of up to 25, 75, and 150 frames, and analyze the strengths of each approach at each time horizon.
+We consider four association time horizons 25, 75, 150 and 512 frames, and analyze the strengths of each approach at each time horizon.
 We initially consider two local baselines: a framewise hungarian matching tracker (IoU), and a superior regression-based tracker (Tracktor)\cite{tracktor}.
 As additional baselines, we add long-term association levels using a combination of reID and motion cues (Iou++, Tracktor++).
-We observe that single-level GNNs show stronger performance at this second level (MPNTrack, MPNTrack++\footnote{The difference between MPNTrack and MPNTrack++ is the use of motion features within initial edge embeddings, which were not exploited in MPNTrack\cite{mpntrack} and we denote as $\text{GNN}^{\dagger}$.}), and using GNNs at both levels achieves the best performance gains at up to 75 frames.
+We observe that single-level GNNs show stronger performance at this second level (MPNTrack, MPNTrack++)\footnote{For MPNTrack++, we enhance MPNTrack with our motion-based edge feature. } , and using GNNs at both levels achieves the best performance gains at up to 75 frames.
 This shows that the benefits of being a unified method are also applicable at moderate timespans of up to 75 frames.
-In the penultimate four rows, we attempt to naively extend hybrid approaches to perform association over longer time horizons of up to 150 frames, and observe no significant improvements, due to the increased difficulty of these scenarios.
-In contrast, our four-level hierarchy benefits from tracking over increased timespans.
-In the following paragraphs, we investigate the reasons behind the need for additional hierarchy levels.
+In the following three rows, we attempt to naively extend hybrid approaches to perform association over longer time horizons of up to 150 frames, and observe no significant improvements, due to the increased difficulty of these scenarios.
+In contrast, our three-level hierarchy benefits from tracking over increased timespans.
+Finally, we investigate very long time horizons in the penultimate three rows and observe that MPNTrack++ again fails to show significant improvements while our nine-level hierarchy leads to an even better tracking performance with 77.6 IDF1.
+Next, we further investigate the need for hierarchy levels.